Another Time, Another Place (Space: 1999)

 "Another Time, Another Place" is the sixteenth episode of the first series of Space: 1999.
 The screenplay was written by Johnny Byrne; the director was David Tomblin.
 The final shooting script is dated 20 January 1974, with blue-page amendments dated 25 January and 1 April 1974.
 Live-action filming took place Tuesday 2 April 1974 through Friday 19 April 1974.
 Two days of second-unit filming took place Tuesday 23 April 1974 and Thursday 25 April 1974 during the production of "Missing Link".

-Story

-It is a routine 'morning' on Moonbase Alpha.
-As Regina Kesslann passes through Main Mission on an errand, she pauses in mid-step, sensing something amiss.
-Soon after, the entire community experiences the same nameless apprehension.
-The cause is as yet undetected by the instruments: a tremendous, swirling mass of energy looming in the path of the speeding Moon.
-Once in range, the Moon is jerked forward by the anomaly's intense gravitational force.
-Everyone is sent reeling as the Moon plunges into the spiralling centre.
-Velocity readings go off the dial and the overwhelmed sensors short-circuit.